keybase/homebrew-beta/README.md

           shasum -a 256 v1.0.0-15.tar.gz

 - Update the version: `version "1.0.0-15"`
 - Comment out the bottle section.
-We will update it below.
+We will update it later.
 - Commit and push the changes.
-After pushing, update your taps: `brew update`.
+- Update your taps: `brew update`.
+You should see keybase in the list of updated formula.

 ### Bottling